sroycode/identt/README.CONFIG.md

 - baseurl : base URL to append to callback to this instance, this may be load-balanced/proxied and ssl offloading might happen external
 - hostname : server host name
 - shared_secret : key to access _identt/ functions
-- master : master of the instance at start ( overwritten by commandline )

 ## Section work

 - datadir : location of rocksdb database
-- logdatadir : location of log database , required but ignored if IDENTT_USE_SEPARATE_LOGDB not set
 - cachesize : rocksdb cachesize in MB
+- logdatadir : location of log database , - ignored if IDENTT_USE_SEPARATE_LOGDB not set
-- logcachesize : log database cachesize in MB
+- logcachesize : log database cachesize in MB , - ignored if IDENTT_USE_SEPARATE_LOGDB not set
 - hostseed_ed25519 : seed for this instance host key

 ## Section http